adrybakov/wulfric/docs/source/user-guide/usage/cell.rst

 that can form parallelepiped (see :py:func:`.geometry.parallelepiped_check`).

-Note ``wulf.cell.from_params(wulf.cell.get_params(cell))`` is not guaranteed to recover of the original ``cell``, as the information about the orientation of lattice vectors in Cartesian reference frame is lost after the call of the first function.
+Note ``wulf.cell.from_params(wulf.cell.get_params(cell))`` is not guaranteed to recover the original ``cell``, as the information about the orientation of lattice vectors in Cartesian reference frame is lost after the call of the first function.